 - Summary of month 2: on the final dash to see if I make it to fluency!
 (Very similar post)

 - Hitting a brick wall in your language progress (Very similar post)

 - My next mission: Become Brazilian in 3 months!
 (Very similar post)

-- Mission: Conversational Hungarian in 3 months (RANDOM - Very similar post)
+- C2 exam results and analysis (RANDOM - Very similar post)